centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-manage.md

 > The features to share and to copy a map URL are not available on a geographic view.

-Hover over the map on which you want to apply an action and click the corresponding button.

 ### Delete a map

 Click the **trash** button and confirm the deletion by clicking the **Delete** button.